christophe-rd/wildchrokie/notes/CoreXCookies.md

 No cookies.
 Very strange.
 It seems like one side of the core started growing while the other didnt... look patern to other cores and MICROSCOPE.
 ### BETALL WM 8 P12
-TO DO: change name to WM8B P12.
+Changed name to WM8B P12.
 ALREADY changed years to correct ones (talking about the cookie of WM8B P13...).
 Outer is 2023.
 Pretty confident.
 Csv is updated so nothing to do with this cookie.
 ### BETALL_WM8A_P12_guides
 ALREADY changed years to correct ones.
 Outer is 2023.
 Pretty confident.
 Csv is updated so nothing to do with this cookie.